Learning Machine Learning

 Review your achievements

-With that, I’ll conclude this post.
 Machine Learning is a subject that is not hard to pick up, but has a learning curve that steepens the further you get into it.
 Just being able to apply machine learning puts you ahead of most of the world.
 It is constantly evolving, with a startling amount of research released daily.
-But don’t let this put you off: with concerted effort and the right resources, it’s definitely feasible for you to start contributing to that expanding corpus in less than a year.
-I really think it would be worth the effort, but perhaps I’m biased.
+But don’t let this put you off: with concerted effort and the right resources, it’s definitely feasible for you to contribute to that ever-expanding corpus.